analogdevicesinc/ToF/examples/tof-viewer/README.md

 !<img src="Images/PlaybackProgress.png" width="400" height=160 />

 **Figure 9**: *Playback Progress Bar, Pause button, and Stop Playback button.*

-If the recorded file is in the ".fsf" format, only the "*<user_given_name>_XYZ.fsf*" file will be supported.
-This file contains Active Brightness, Depth, and Point Cloud stream information, as previously mentioned.

 ## Point Cloud (XYZ)